 The National Institutes of Health (NIH) have classified prostatitis into four distinct syndromes 1:

 - I: acute bacterial prostatitis

 - II: chronic bacterial prostatitis

-- III: chronic prostatitis and chronic pelvic pain syndrome (CPPS); further classified as inflammatory or noninflammatory)
+III: chronic prostatitis and chronic pelvic pain syndrome (CPPS)

 - IV: asymptomatic inflammatory prostatitis

-Contrast enhanced CT is the best imaging tool if abscess suspected and will demonstrate a diffusely enlarged, edematous gland with predilection for peripheral zone involvement.
+Contrast-enhanced CT is the best imaging tool if abscess suspected and will demonstrate a diffusely enlarged, oedematous gland with predilection for peripheral zone involvement.

 When an abscess is present it is seen as a rim-enhancing, unilocular or multilocular, hypodensity in the peripheral zone.
-Central zone involvement is encountered in post transurethral resection of the prostate (TURP).
-The infection can extend through capsule into periprostatic tissues, seminal vesicles, and peritoneum.
+Central zone involvement is encountered in status post-transurethral resection of the prostate (TURP) patients.
+The infection can extend through the capsule into the periprostatic tissues, seminal vesicles, and peritoneum.

 The prostate will be diffusely enlarged, often with associated inflammatory changes of periprostatic fat and of the seminal vesicles 6.

-- T1: peripheral zone iso- or hypo-intense to transitional zone
+- T1: peripheral zone iso- or hypointense to transition zone

 - T2: hyperintense